sfpc-amd/vera-molnar/README.md

 Need to combine attributes of selected individuals for new population.
 Essentially a random mixing?
 This is a little tricky because we need to maintain the same unique set of numbers.
 One approach would be to switch certain indexes between individuals:

-**Duh, they should be _mating_ not transforming each other.
-Final result should be a single offspring**

 ```javascript
 // our two love birds